 The Yorkshire Wolds Way bridleway at Stoneknowle Hill, North Newbald

-When Steve and I rode the provisional version of the Yorkshire Wolds Cycle Route with ride buddy Steve back in 2011 there were two off-road sections.
+When I completed the provisional version of the Yorkshire Wolds Cycle Route with ride buddy Steve back in 2011 there were two off-road sections.
 The first was a bridleway off Stoneknowle Hill north of Newbald and the second just outside Malton.
 We rode the second section – all big pieces of gravel tinkling off our spokes – and missed out the first, the bridleway said at the time “to be upgraded”.
 I have ridden that bridleway on my ‘Audax’ bike on 25mm tyres and my carbon bike on 23mm slicks.
 It was perfectly passable on those particular, dry days.

 I dare say that if you are riding this part of the route on a mountain bike or hybrid you would manage even after a period of poor weather.
 My only concern previously on a road bike – with limited time – was that this part of the route would slow us down; one occasion on my 25mm-tyred bike I had to remove the front wheel and scrape the gunge out of my mudguard with a pointy stick.

 In the olden days I thought nothing of riding along the A1079.
 I once set off from Hull and rode all the way along it to York one night.
 But those days are long gone.
 At the bottom of this page there are links to three ride reports and each of them mentions cycling along the A1079 to get to the official crossing.
 My preference after poor weather, or when time is pressing, is to carefully cross the A1079, drop down to Gardham, on the outskirts of Etton turn left towards South Dalton and left again at the crossroads then left again at the next crossroads and that will bring you back to the route just in the considerable shadow of the disused railway bridge.